loveleif/backaboulder/content/en/current-events.md

 Here you will find information about upcoming events.

 ## The Gothenburg Cup
-The Gothenburg has kicked off for this season.
+The Gothenburg Cup has kicked off for this season.
 We will hold our part of it at December 2nd and 3rd.

 December 2nd - Juniors 17:00 - 20:00.